abooij/kristina-auke/index.markdown

 ### Children at the event
 There will be a room for naps and breastfeeding in the villa.
 More details to follow.

-### Program
-The program will likely last from early afternoon until late in the evening.

 ### Gifts
 There is no expectation to bring a gift.
 If you want, you can contribute to the cost of the wedding using the donation box.